qifu04/apriltags_cuda/README.md

     ```
     set(TEAM971_CODE_ROOT ${CMAKE_CURRENT_SOURCE_DIR}/../971-Robot-Code/third_party/apriltag/)
     ```

-9. Determine your cuda compute capability of your VPU as follows: `nvidia-smi --query-gpu compute_cap --format=csv`
+9. Determine your cuda compute capability of your GPU as follows: `nvidia-smi --query-gpu compute_cap --format=csv`

 10. Build the code as follows (use the compute capability determined above, e.g. 7.5 translates to 75 for CMake):
    ```
     cmake -B build -DCMAKE_CUDA_COMPILER=clang++-17 -DCMAKE_CUDA_ARCHITECTURES=75
     cd build && make
    ```

 If the build completes successfully you can try to run the code as shown in the next section.
 If not, then try debugging what is failing by adding the VERBOSE flag to make as follows `make VERBOSE=1`.